 -

-Cummings School offers grants and loans from institutional funds to students enrolled in the DVM program.
-The school also administers certain state funded contract programs, federal student employment and federal student loans.
-Students enrolled in a graduate program (MAPP, MCM or MS-IDGH) may apply for federal financial aid, which consists of loans and federal work study.
+Cummings School offers need-based grants from institutional funds to students enrolled in the D.V.M. program.
+The school also administers certain state-funded contract programs and federal student aid which consists of the Federal Direct Loan program and work study.
+Students enrolled in a graduate program (MAPP or MCM) may apply for federal student aid.

 -

-Institutional grants and loans are awarded on the basis of calculated financial need.
+Institutional grants are awarded based on calculated financial need.
 Using an institutional need analysis, Cummings School will determine a student's need and develop a financial aid package that may include a combination of institutional funds and federal and private student loans.
 Students who do not qualify for institutional aid will receive an aid package made up of federal and private loans.

 -

 Cummings School does not offer merit-based financial aid.
-We encourage applicants to seek private scholarship assistance from sources such as community, church, synagogue or civic organizations.
-The FinAid! website has information about searching for scholarships, including a link to a searchable database.
+We encourage applicants to seek outside scholarship assistance from sources such as community, church, synagogue, or civic organizations.
+The FinAid website has information about searching for scholarships, including a link to a searchable database.
 We strongly advise against using any scholarship service for which a fee is charged.

 -